-The concepts of Association, Aggregation and Composition exist in UML since the first published versions, but the exact meaning of these concepts, especially the Aggregation still lead to heated debates among UML experts.
+The concepts of Association, Aggregation and Composition exist in UML since the first published versions, but the exact meaning of these concepts, especially the Aggregation still leads to heated debates among UML experts.

 What we see is that an Association has at least two Properties in the role of memberEnd.
 A property has an attribute aggregation of type AggregationKind.
 It’s this AggregationKind that specifies the difference between a regular Assocation, an Aggregation and a Composition.

-The three possible values for AggregationKind are defined in the superstructure as follows:
+The three possible values for AggregationKind are defined in the UML specifications as follows:

 So basically the OMG is saying: We don’t know what it means, make up your own definition.